-Cheating on your partner doesn’t start in the bedroom (30+ examples)
+Cheating on your partner starts with you, not in the bedroom (30+ examples)

 For too many, cheating sits on this fuzzy, blurry line – a line than can easily be erased or moved.
-There are those who genuinely believe certain behaviors [leading up to sex] are, in fact, totally innocent and irrelevant to unfaithfulness.
+There are those who have decided that certain behaviors – leading up to sex or notare, in fact, totally innocent in nature and irrelevant to unfaithfulness.

-Oh, boy, what have I done here?
-I’ll try and make this simple: if you believe in fidelity and infidelity, then you’re agreeing to more than a simple absolute.
+So, if you believe there is fidelity and infidelity, then you’re agreeing to more than a simple absolute.
 If you believe in faithfulness, then you believe that there is more than one way of being faithful to your partner, but also that there are countless ways to be considered unfaithful.
+Period.

-I’ll throw this one out there: We’re human, yes, yet I don’t think that gives us approval to caress our obviously flawed, corrupt “nature”.
-With that, I’d argue that every single one of us is actually guilty, in some way, of not being faithful to our partner.
+We’re human, yes, yet I don’t think that gives us approval to caress our obviously flawed, corrupt “nature”.
+With that, I’d argue that every single one of us is actually guilty, in some way, of not being 100% faithful to our partner.

-That isn’t meant to make us sit and sulk in condemnation – more like conviction – but to really take a step back and understand that our hearts – at their very core – aren’t exactly as “good” as we believe.
-We really delve in the whole skating on thin ice or moving the bar to suit our conscience.
+That isn’t meant to make us sit and sulk in condemnation, to portray ourselves the villain, but we ought to feel more conviction.
+We should be able to really take a step back and understand that our hearts – at their very core – aren’t as “good” or faithful as we think they are or want to believe.
+We really delve in the whole skating on thin ice or moving the bar to suit our conscience, or flawed human-ness.
+Or, we deceive ourselves by thinking we could never be capable of such a thing – cheating.
+See that?
+It’s singular, but after you read this post – and I hope you do in full – you should rephrase that to say “things”.

 FYI, cheating on your partner doesn't start in the bedroom | We really delve in the whole skating on thin ice or moving the bar to suit our conscience.